 In September 2018, Howard accepted an invitation to write about and participate in the fifth International Open Data Conference in Buenos Aires.
 The Inter-American Development Bank paid for his lodging and airfare, along with an honorarium for writing about the event and interviewing participants.

 He has also received travel bursaries to moderate or speak in events hosted by Google, the National Democratic Institute, Code for America, the Red Cross, the International Research and Development Centre (IDRC), the Open Government Parnership, and the World Bank.

-Over the years, Howard has received honoraria for keynote talks, on-air analysis and event moderation from a variety of entities, including Al Jazeera English and Al Jazeera America, The Creative Group, the Open Identity Foundation, the Brookings Institute, the CNA Corporation, West Point, Results 4 Development Institute, and the Poynter Institute.
+Over the years, Howard has received honoraria for keynote talks, on-air analysis and event moderation from a variety of entities, including Al Jazeera English and Al Jazeera America, The Creative Group, the Open Identity Foundation, the Brookings Institute, the CNA Corporation, West Point, Results 4 Development Institute, the World Bank, and the Poynter Institute.

 In 2012, 2013 and 2015, the Secretariat for the Open Government Partnership (OGP) provided Howard a travel bursary for airfare and lodging in London, enabling him to attend the annual summit as a member of U.S. civil society, Brasilia, where he moderated a panel at the organization’s first annual conference, and Mexico City, where he moderated panels on subnational governance and civic technology.

 In the spring of 2015, Howard consulted for the Science and Technology Policy Institute, researching practices in innovative governance.
 He did not receive compensation for this work.

 In January 2015, Howard traveled to Hyderabad, India, to act as a trainer in a 3-day blogging workshop convened by the International Center for Journalists (ICFJ).
 The trip was funded by a grant to ICFJ from the United States Consulate in Hyderabad.